Jhgomez/redes2/Commands.md

 ## Show Comma nds

-* `show ip routing`: this command can run from privileged mode, it shows the current state of the routing table on a router.
+* `show ip route`: this command can run from privileged mode, it shows the current state of the routing table on a router.